Forensic nursing: Role and responsibilities

 Forensic nursing combines nursing practice and forensics in the scientific investigation of death and injury resulting from criminal activity and accidents.
 In addition to providing care, forensic nurses act as multidisciplinary team members with and consultants to other nursing and medical professionals and law enforcement.
 They receive advanced training in collecting and preserving evidence, treatment protocols, and legal proceedings and testimony.

 The specialized training that forensic nurses receive related to both the medical and legal needs of these patients drives demand for the specialty.
 Crime victims face a higher risk of post-traumatic stress disorder, depression, suicide, and medical complications than other patients; forensic nurses improve both legal outcomes and quality of life for these patients relative to standard Emergency Department care.
 Forensic nurses also assist in providing professional insight to potential causes of patient injuries in situations in which witnesses are unavailable.

 Prior to beginning an exam, forensic nurses must receive consent from the patient.
 In addition to documenting obvious injuries, forensic nurses specialize in looking for subtle signs of assault, such as petechiae, voice changes, and loss of bowel or bladder function.
 Forensic nurses document patient injuries through tools including cameras, measuring tapes, fluid swabs, rape kits, and a high-powered light that can reveal hard-to-see bruises and fluids like semen, urine, or saliva.
 They document every injury for potential use as evidence in a later court case, where they may be called as an expert witness to testify to the injuries.

-Forensic nurses are also responsible for educating a patient on his or her rights.
-In the United States, for example, patients are not required to pursue legal action to receive a medical exam, and it is the forensic nurse's responsibility to discuss this with each patient.

-More specifically, forensic nurses go through training to be able to understand and treat different types of trauma that is experienced by many different types of people.